 The airing of royal laundry by Charles and Diana

 From the start, the relationship between Prince Charles, the Prince of Wales, and Diana, Princess of Wales had been strained, but after the couple separated in 1992, Charles and Diana began to publicly trade barbs about one another’s infidelities.
 Diana famously told an astounded global audience that “there were three in this marriage, so it was a bit crowded.”
+The Crown Season 5 trailer shows just how dramatic the moment felt for viewers around the world.
 The ugliness ended abruptly in 1997 when Diana was killed in a car crash in Paris.
 Charles went on to marry Camilla Parker Bowles, the “third” in the marriage of whom Diana spoke.
 Find out the secrets you didn’t know about the wedding of Prince Charles and Princess Diana.

 The abdication of King Edward VIII

 The abdication of King Edward VIII, while scandalous, was rooted not in infidelity, but in love.
 In 1936, the newly crowned King announced his intention to marry Wallis Simpson, an American socialite in the midst of her second divorce.
 Since a King’s marriage to a divorcee with a living ex-spouse would have violated both civil and religious law at the time, a constitutional crisis ensued.
 Less than a year into his reign, in an unprecedented and intensely criticized move, the King chose love over power and abdicated the throne, forever changing the course of history.
 Find out 13 reasons why Queen Elizabeth II will never give up the throne.

 The tumultuous love life of Princess Margaret